 Q: What does it mean for my business?

-A: All users or sellers of red meat products must register with the RMLA (See Annexure #1).
-Once the RMLA receive your registration documents they will contact you regarding the monthly submission of production data.
+A: All users or sellers of red meat products must register with the RMLA (See attached Registration Form).
+Once the RMLA receive your completed registration documents they will contact you regarding the monthly submission of production data.

 Q: Do I have to register?